 Workout Routine to Bulk Up Your Forearms

-Like a lot of other people I had skinny forearms.
-After I bulked up by doing upper body exercises my forearms were still skinny and weak.
-I exercised hard enough, long enough and often enough to increase the size of my biceps, triceps and a bunch of other muscles but the exercises did not workout my forearm muscles enough to make them significantly bigger and stronger.
+Like a lot of other people, I had skinny forearms.
+After I bulked up by doing upper body exercises, my forearms were still skinny and weak.
+I exercised hard enough, long enough, and often enough to increase the size of my biceps, triceps, and a bunch of other muscles, but the exercises did not make my forearm muscles significantly bigger or stronger.

 The upper body exercises I was doing mainly worked my upper arms.
 If you want to increase the size of your forearms then you should do exercises that target the muscles in your forearms.
 Your hand and wrist contains tendons that are attached to muscles below the wrist.
 Tendons are like strings.
-You can't make the muscles in your wrist bigger because you don't have any there but you can increase the size of the muscles between your wrist and your elbow.
+You can't make the muscles in your wrist bigger, because there aren't any, but you can increase the size of the muscles between your wrist and your elbow.

 Making The Forearms More Muscular

 In an attempt to strengthen my forearm muscles and make the muscles bigger I did overhand front dumbbell raises, finger push ups, hand squeezes, palm down wrist curls, palm up wrist curls, overhand dumbbell curls and hammer curls.
 To do a front raise you raise the dumbbell in front of you while keeping your elbow slightly bent.
 Overhand means palms face down when your arm is parallel to the ground.
 A hammer curl is a variation of the dumbbell curl.
 The dumbbell is at your side with your palms facing in.
 For the finger push ups I made them easier by doing them at an incline using a set of a set of stairs.